On the Invariance of G\"odel's Second Theorem with regard to Numberings: Admissibility of Numberings

-According to \cite{Smith} \enquote{the key feature of our Gödelian scheme [here we denote his introduced numbering $\gamma$] is this: there is a pair of algorithms, one of which takes us from an [$\mathcal{L}$-]expression to its code number, the other of which takes us back again from the code number to the original expression} (p.~126).
-Given any other comparable coding scheme $\alpha$, converting the $\alpha$-code of a certain [$\mathcal{L}$-]expression $\phi$ into its $\gamma$-code involves running through two algorithms (first mapping $\alpha(\phi)$ to $\phi$ and then mapping $\phi$ to $\gamma(\phi)$), which by assumption do not involve any open-ended searches \cite[p.~126]{Smith}.
+Let $\gamma$ denote the standard numbering introduced in \citep[Section 15.1]{Smith}.\footnote{Our alphabet $A$ deviates from the one considered in \citep{Smith}.
+In the remainder of this paper I assume that $\gamma$ is slightly adapted in order to code strings over $A$.} According to \cite{Smith} \enquote{the key feature of our Gödelian scheme [$\gamma$] is this: there is a pair of algorithms, one of which takes us from an expression to its code number, the other of which takes us back again from the code number to the original expression} (p.~126).
+Given any other comparable numbering $\alpha$, converting the $\alpha$-code of a certain expression~$\phi$ into its $\gamma$-code involves running through two algorithms (first mapping $\alpha(\phi)$ to $\phi$ and then mapping $\phi$ to $\gamma(\phi)$), which by assumption do not involve any open-ended searches (ibid.).
 Conversely, $\gamma$-codes can be converted into $\alpha$-codes in a similar fashion.
-Thus \enquote{there is a p.r.\ function $tr$ which \enquote{translates} code numbers according to [$\alpha$] into code numbers under our official Gödelian scheme [$\gamma$], and another p.r.\ function $tr^{-1}$ which converts code numbers under our scheme back into code numbers under scheme [$\alpha$]} (p.~126).\footnote{The restriction to p.r. functions for $tr$ and $tr^{-1}$ is justified by construing the aforementioned algorithms without open-ended \enquote{do while} loops (see \citep[Proposition I.5.8]{Odifreddi1}).
-However, we believe that there is no clear reason to impose this restriction on the algorithms, thus allowing $tr$ and $tr^{-1}$ to be recursive functions.
-This does however not bear on the subsequent discussion.} Let us call any numbering $\alpha$ for which such a pair of p.r.\ translation functions exist, \textit{computably translatable} to $\gamma$.
-The following criterion of acceptability is then due to \cite{Smith}:
+Hence, \enquote{there is a p.r.\ function $tr$ which \enquote{translates} code numbers according to [$\alpha$] into code numbers under our official Gödelian scheme [$\gamma$], and another p.r.\ function $tr^{-1}$ which converts code numbers under our scheme back into code numbers under scheme [$\alpha$]} (ibid.).\footnote{The restriction to p.r.~functions for $tr$ and $tr^{-1}$ is justified by construing the aforementioned algorithms without open-ended \enquote{do while} loops (see \citep[Proposition I.5.8]{Odifreddi1}).
+However, I believe that there is no clear reason to impose this restriction on the algorithms, thus allowing $tr$ and $tr^{-1}$ to be recursive functions.
+This however does not bear on the subsequent discussion.} Let us call any numbering $\alpha$ for which such a pair of p.r.\ translation functions exist, \textit{computably translatable} to $\gamma$.
+The following criterion of admissibility is thus extracted by \cite{Smith}: